BA, MA in Journalism, MA (Research)

-Jock Cheetham is a undertaking a memoir and storytelling project as a practice-led PhD at Sydney University.
-He has been a journalist since 1991.
-His writing has been published in The Sydney Morning Herald, The Australian, Good Weekend, The Times Higher Education Supplement (UK) and The Independent (UK), among others, and his video and radio work has been broadcast on the ABC.
+Jock Cheetham has been a journalist since 1991.
+His writing has been published in The Sydney Morning Herald, The Australian, The Times Higher Education Supplement (UK) and The Independent (UK), among many others, and his video and radio work has been broadcast on the ABC.

-Jock spent 13 years at Fairfax Media, with six years at the Herald and seven years as manager of editorial training in Sydney.
-In 2016, he taught news writing at the University of Sydney before moving to Charles Sturt University in Bathurst in 2017, where he is a senior lecturer in journalism.
+Jock spent 13 years at Fairfax Media, working for six years at the Herald before becoming manager of editorial training for metropolitan titles in NSW in 2008, a position he held until 2015.
+In 2016, he taught news writing at the University of Sydney before moving to CSU in Bathurst to lecture in journalism in 2017.